carlsverre/obsidian-campaign-vault/.github/README.md

 ### 01 Inbox
 A catch-all for raw notes and ideas before sorting.

-### 02 Rules
+### 02 Refrence
-System rules, house rules, and mechanical tweaks.
+System rules, house rules, settings, sourcebooks, and adventures.

 ### 20 ■ Campaign
 Header for campaign-level material.